Rohingya protest for 'justice' on crackdown anniversary - Journal du Cameroun

-Thousands of Rohingya refugees staged protests for “justice” Saturday on the first anniversary of a Myanmar military crackdown that forced them to flee to camps in Bangladesh.
+Thousands of Rohingya refugees staged angry protests for “justice” Saturday on the first anniversary of a Myanmar military crackdown that sparked a mass exodus to camps in Bangladesh.

-About 700,000 of the Muslim minority poured across the border after attacks by the Myanmar military and Buddhist groups that the United Nations has likened to ethnic cleansing.
+Many wept as they recalled the brutal killings and rapes inflicted on the Muslim minority last year as 700,000 fled across the border.

+The biggest refugee camp in the world is rigidly controlled by Bangladesh authorities and the peaceful but charged Rohingya marches and rallies seen there were unprecedented.

-Thousands held peaceful marches and attended rallies chanting “We want justice from the UN.”
-At the Kutupalong camp, a giant banner proclaimed: “Never Again: Rohingya Genocide Remembrance Day.
+“We are Rohingya, we want justice,” people chanted in the Kutupalong camp, where a giant banner proclaimed: “Never Again: Rohingya Genocide Remembrance Day.
 25 August, 2018.”

-Some wore bandanas emblazoned with the slogan “Save Rohingya” while others waved flags.

-More marches and gatherings were planned across what has become the world’s biggest refugee camp, activists told AFP.
+In a different part of the camp, thousands of women and children marched behind a huge poster declaring: “365 days of crying.
+Now I am angry.”

+Nearly 7,000 Rohingya were killed in the first month, according to Medecins Sans Frontieres (MSF).

-Refugees fled the region, arriving in Bangladesh on foot or in flimsy boats.
-Many brought horrific stories of rape, torture and villages burned to the ground.
+Refugees arrived in Bangladesh on foot or in flimsy boats.
+Many brought horrific stories of sexual violence, torture and villages burned to the ground.

+Columns of people marching through the camp on Saturday waved banners and chanted “Allahu Akbar” (God is Great).

+Tears flowed as one Imam gave a sermon, saying “Please Allah, return to us our homeland.
+Let us see our parents’ graves.
+We left them back in Myanmar.”

-Myanmar authorities have insisted their forces only targeted insurgents.
-They have made an agreement with Bangladesh to repatriate refugees but only a handful have gone back.
+Myanmar authorities, who insist their forces only targeted insurgents, have made an agreement with Bangladesh to repatriate refugees but only a handful have gone back.

-Rohingya leaders insist the exiles will not return home unless their safety is guaranteed.
+Rohingya leaders say the exiles will not return home unless their safety is guaranteed.

 – No home, no hope –